NTSB Says Coast Guard Ignored Duck Boat Safety Recommendations

 The Stretch Duck 7 was a modified World War II amphibious vehicle known as a "DUKW" or "duck boat."
 The vehicle was originally designed as a military landing craft and then modified for civilian excursion tours.

-The NTSB says that ever since 1999, when an Arkansas duck boat accident killed 19 people, the agency has issued 22 safety recommendations related to the boats.
+The NTSB says that since 1999, when an Arkansas duck boat accident killed 19 people, the agency has issued 22 safety recommendations related to the boats.
 Only nine have been implemented.

 Some of the NTSB's recommendations center on "the lack of reserve buoyancy" to keep the duck boats afloat even when they flood and the dangers of overhead fixed canopies that can impede passengers' escape.